Importance Of Gratitude

 Gratitude and the Law of Attraction

-There are many people today who believe in something called the law of attraction.
+There are people today who believe in this thing called the law of attraction.
 They ascertain that when we want something and work hard to make it happen—or attract it—the universe will somehow bring it to us.
 For example, if we want a promotion at work, and if we diligently strive to attract the promotion, eventually, we will receive it.
 There is a mystical, quasi-religious aspect to the law of attraction.
 Suffice to say that it has many followers, simply because it appears to work.

 Even for those of us who don’t necessarily put much stock in the other-worldly, it still makes sense.
 After all, how do we attract something?
 By acting toward making it happen.
 How does an employee attract a promotion?
 By working more hours, being more efficient, or generally acting in a manner in which they would be more deserving of a promotion.